-The sale or other disposition of Offered Units by a Limited Partner will not result in the reduction of the Limited Partner's CCEE account and a sale by the Partnership of any Flow-Through Shares will not result in a reduction in any Limited Partner's CCEE account.
+Where a Limited Partner has added renounced CEE allocated by the Partnership to the Limited Partner's CCEE account, the sale or other disposition of Offered Units by a Limited Partner will not result in the reduction of the Limited Partner's CCEE account and a sale by the Partnership of any Flow-Through Shares will not result in a reduction in any Limited Partner's CCEE account.

 If relevant conditions in the Tax Act are met, certain CEE incurred or to be incurred by a Resource Issuer in a particular calendar year may be renounced effective December 31 of the preceding calendar year provided that the renunciation is made in the first three months of the particular calendar year.
-For example, where a Resource Issuer incurs certain CEE at any time up to December 31, 2021, provided certain conditions are met, including that (i) the Resource Issuer and the Partnership deal with each other at arm's length (as the term is used for the purposes of the Tax Act) throughout the year ended December 31, 2021 and (ii) the Resource Issuer renounces such CEE in January, February or March of 2021 with an effective date of December 31, 2020, the Resource Issuer is deemed to have incurred such CEE on December 31, 2020.
-Essentially, this "lookback" rule permits a Resource Issuer to incur certain CEE in 2021 while being deemed under the Tax Act to have incurred such CEE in 2020.
-If CEE renounced before April 2021, effective December 31, 2020, is not in fact incurred in 2021, the Partnership will have its CEE reduced accordingly, effective as of December 31, 2020.
-The result is that the CEE that was in fact allocated by the Partnership to Limited Partners holding Offered Units as at December 31, 2020 will be reduced accordingly and such Limited Partners will be required to amend their 2020 income tax returns to take into account the reduction in the CEE allocated for the year.
-However, such Limited Partners will not be charged interest on any unpaid income tax arising as a result of such reduction for the period provided that any unpaid tax liability is settled on or prior to April 30, 2022.
+For example, where a Resource Issuer incurs certain CEE at any time up to December 31, 2022, provided certain conditions are met, including that (i) the Resource Issuer and the Partnership deal with each other at arm's length (as the term is used for the purposes of the Tax Act) throughout the year ended December 31, 2022 and (ii) the Resource Issuer renounces such CEE in January, February or March of 2022 with an effective date of December 31, 2021, the Resource Issuer to incur certain CEE in 2022 while being deemed under the Tax Act to have incurred such CEE in 2021.
+If CEE renounced before April 2022, effective December 31, 2021, is not in fact incurred in 2022, the Partnership will have its CEE reduced accordingly, effective as of December 31, 2021.
+The result is that the CEE that was in fact allocated by the Partnership to Limited Partners holding Offered Units as at December 31, 2021 will be reduced accordingly and such Limited Partners will be required to amend their 2021 income tax returns to take into account the reduction in the CEE allocated for the year.
+However, such Limited Partners will not be charged interest on any unpaid income tax arising as a result of such reduction for the period provided that any unpaid tax liability is settled on or prior to April 30, 2023.